seejwy/skapi-doc/authentication/README.md

 </template>
 </CodeSwitcher>

-4. Upon successful password reset, the user's account password will be set to the new password provided.

-::: danger WARNING
+::: warning WARNING
-Users will not be able to receive a verification code if their email is not verified, causing them to lose their accounts forever.
+If a user's email is not verified, they will not be able to receive a verification code and may lose access to their account permanently.

-We highly recommend encouraging users to verify their email.
+It is highly recommended to encourage users to verify their email addresses.
 :::

 ## Recovering a Disabled Account